What Is Codeine?

 Because withdrawal associated with codeine and other opioids is so intense, it is strongly encouraged that the person finds a detox program that specializes in opioid addiction.

-Programs equipped to help individuals with codeine addiction can offer support, medication, and supplements for clients.
+Programs equipped to help individuals with codeine addiction can offer clients support, medication, and supplements.

 Treatment Programs For Codeine Addiction